 Impostor Syndrome Story

 One of my favorite stories about impostor syndrome comes from a strategy I figured out several years ago.
 My son, Ken, and I were driving back from Boston when a client called me.
 She was struggling to get her career search work done with her kids underfoot.
 She needed strategies for both accountability and dealing with the kids.
-I don’t know, maybe it was because I was with Ken, who is now my #1 cheerleader that this strategy came to me.
+I don’t know, maybe it was because I was with Ken, my #1 cheerleader, that this strategy came to me.

 I suggested that she enlist her children as accountability partners.
 They created a chart where the kids awarded Mom with a star for every hour she spent on her search.
 When Mom earned a predetermined number of stars, they all went to the park.
 It worked like a charm.
 The kids were motivated to do whatever they needed to do to help Mom earn those stars and Mom got her work done.

 I hung up the phone and Ken said one word, “Wow” and I asked “Where on earth did that come from?” implying that there was no way I could have developed that strategy on my own.
 Well, I could have and I did.
 Just because it was a spontaneous answer to a difficult situation doesn’t mean that it wasn’t an informed opinion.
 All of my experience to date went into that strategy.
 By the way, the mom involved still refers to that strategy as life-changing.

 There’s another area where Impostor Syndrome trips me up.
 People are always telling me that I should write a book and make speeches.
 My responses (in my head) are always “Who would want to listen to me prattle on about anything?” and “What would I write about?”
 Maybe instead of doubting that I have anything to say (ok, some of you are laughing at the idea that I would ever struggle to find something to say), I should respond with “Thanks!” and ask for their ideas.